Charles Rosenblatt

 Condensed Matter Experiment; Liquid Crystals and Complex Fluids

-Most people are first drawn to liquid crystals by their beautiful optical textures: stars, curves, splotches, and zig-zags, all in a palette of colors rivaling the most ostentatious paintings of modern art.
+Liquid crystals exhibit beautiful optical textures: stars, curves, splotches, and zig-zags, all in a palette of colors rivaling the most ostentatious paintings of modern art.
 On closer and more scientific inspection one finds that liquid crystals are generally composed of rod-shaped molecules, which exhibit an intermediate degree of order between solid and liquid.
-For example, in the nematic phase the elongated molecules are orientationally ordered along a particular axis, with no long range positional order.
+For example, in the nematic phase the elongated molecules are orientationally ordered along a particular axis, with no long-range positional order.
 Since the molecules are also optically anisotropic, the polarization state of light may be altered as it passes through the liquid crystal, facilitating the brilliant display of colors.
 At lower temperatures partial positional order may set in, such that the molecules behave like a liquid in two dimensions, and are nearly solid-like in the third direction.
 This smectic phase has more than a dozen variations, each with its own characteristic symmetry.

 One of my central interests has been the experimental study of phase transitions from one liquid crystalline state to another.
 The goal of this work is to elucidate the fundamental character of these transitions, and their relationships to other phase changes in nature.
-I also have spent many years studying the behavior of liquid crystals at a solid interface.
-How does the interface align the molecules and how does it affect the phase transitions?
+I also have spent many years studying the behavior of liquid crystals at a solid interface, and even controlling the surface on nanoscopic length scales to force various behaviors in the adjacent liquid crystal.
 Can we see analogies between the interface and the behavior in other systems, such as superconductors?
+Topological defects – this is where the “order” of the system becomes ill-defined at a point, line, or plane – and symmetry play important roles throughout nature, and much of my recent effort has been aimed and creating topological defects in liquid crystals and examining their behavior in external magnetic and electric fields.
+And if “mirror symmetry” no longer exists, as occurs in a helical system such as DNA and many liquid crystalline molecules, what new phenomena appear?

-A very different sort of scientific program involves controlling the gravitational forces on fluids by. applying an magnetic upward force.
+My scientific program also involves controlling the gravitational forces on ordinary fluids by applying an upward magnetic force.
 For all practical purposes, the fluid becomes weightless, allowing us to study a variety of phenomena.
 For example, a fluid that is tethered to two solid supports is known as a liquid bridge.
 Real-life examples include the fluid in the lungs, oil in porous rock, and water that wets a fabric.
-By studying these fluids in an effective zero-gravity environment, one learns about fluid stability, surface tension, and dynamics.
-Because the magnet force is controllable with time, we have performed experiments where we have oscillated gravity, and have examined the collapse of a cylindrical liquid bridge when gravity is suddenly turned on.
-Another research topic involves the Rayleigh- Taylor instability, which occurs when one places a dense fluid on top of a lighter fluid.
+By studying these fluids in a quasi-zero-gravity environment, one learns about fluid stability, surface tension, and dynamics.
+Because the magnet force is controllable with time, we have oscillated the effective gravitational field.
+By doing so, we have examined the collapse of a cylindrical liquid bridge when gravity is suddenly turned on.
+Another research topic involves the Rayleigh-Taylor instability, which occurs when one places a dense fluid on top of a lighter fluid.
 Under ordinary gravity this arrangement is unstable, but one can stabilize this configuration by use of magnetic levitation of the (magnetic) heavier fluid.
 On turning off the field, an instability develops, and the heavier fluid falls to the bottom in a very complex manner.
-This phenomenon occurs in exploding supernovae, inertial confinement in fusion processes for purposes of energy generation, and even in vinegar and oil salad dressing!
+This phenomenon occurs in exploding supernovae and in inertial confinement in fusion processes for purposes of energy generation, which we simulate in our lab!